 To be honest, after all the vitriol about “Karen” calling the manager here, and “Karen” irrationally phoning the police there, it was a delightful walk in the Karen park to conduct research on these four incredible women.
 I’m going to think twice about chiming in on the latest iteration of a Karen video and would challenge you to do the same: let’s just stick to really solid and hilarious adjectives for these horrible people (if we must) and leave Karen and her proper noun out of it.

 Calling all O.G.
 Karen fans!
 Who did I miss?
 We’d love to celebrate your Karen too, please send in your awesome Karen stories to SharinMyKaren@muzooka.com.

-All artist images and social media links for the four featured Karens are provided by Muzooka.
+All artist photos and social media links for the four featured Karens are provided by Muzooka.